usdot-jpo-ode/wzdx/full-spec/full-spec.md

 **Planned** | Planned status is associated with overall project or phase timing and locations.<br>Typically, this information is estimated during planning or early design phases.
 The<br>WZDx will not generally include planned activities.
 **Pending** | Pending is used to alert stakeholders that work is scheduled for the near future (e.g., 2-<br>3 weeks).
 The certainty of starting at this time is greater than 90% (barring weather<br>and other unforeseen circumstances).<ul><li>Time horizon: approximate begin / end dates</li><li>Location: coverage area and main road name; path (polyline or geoface)<br>around zone area</li></ul>
 **Active** | Used to alert stakeholder that work zone is in place and active.
-**Cancelled** | Reported cancellation of a proposed or active WZ; the coverage applies to the work zone activity record.<ul><li>When date/time is estimated, the cancellation may be one or more days<br>associated within the reported scheduled datetimes</li></ul>
+**Cancelled** | Reported cancellation of a proposed or active work zone; the coverage applies to the work zone activity record.<ul><li>When date/time is estimated, the cancellation may be one or more days<br>associated within the reported scheduled datetimes</li></ul>
-**Completed** | Work Zone is closed and completed; all work zone impacts are mitigated.
+**Completed** | Work zone is closed and completed; all work zone impacts are mitigated.
 This status<br>may be used when a work zone activity is completed earlier than expected.

 #### Table 9.
 Spatial and Time Verification Definitions
 Term | WZ-Status Description